-Using one main ingredient to make a week’s worth of lunches is a trick I’ve been using for years to help myself and our meal plan members pack fresh lunches while cutting down on food waste.
+Using one main ingredient to make a week’s worth of lunches is a trick I’ve been using for years to pack fresh lunches while cutting down on food waste.

 Packing School Lunches